top of page

 5% health care

-The above assumes that voters will approve of the proposed skeleton government (max 15% total tax) and does not include anything extra like paying off the national debt.
+The above assumes that voters will approve of the proposed skeleton government (max 15% total tax) and does not include anything extra like paying off the national debt or Social Security.
 This means that the medical industry will have to reduce their expenses to fit within $2,500 per year for a patient.
-A 40-year period from ages 20-60 results in a total of $100,000 being available for a lifetime's worth of medical expenses.
+A 40-year period, from ages 20-60, results in a total of $100,000 being available for a lifetime's worth of medical expenses.

-Which means that the medical industry (or the Dept. of Health's universal charge list mentioned above) will need to cut costs in every aspect in order to accommodate this average estimate.
+This means that the medical industry (or Dept. of Health's universal charge list mentioned above) will need to cut costs in every aspect in order to accommodate this estimate.

-If enough cuts are made by the medical industry (or forced by the Health Dept.'s universal charge list) to be more accommodating to the national salary average, adequate medical care may be provided without bankrupting the average citizen.
+If enough cuts are made by the medical industry to be more accommodating to the national salary average, adequate medical care may be provided without bankrupting the average citizen.

 bottom of page